 Today we have a very good project feature, which is based on a rare Swedish saloon – Volvo 244 produced in 1983.
 I always admire people who take the effort to bring unseen projects like this to life, and for us to enjoy.

-Decision was made to not fiddle with the wheels and remain on steelies.
-So they got widened to 8J in the front and 10J up rear.
+The decision was made to not fiddle with the wheels and remain on steelies.
+So they got widened to 8J in the front and 10J up the rear.
 Spacers were added to accommodate the aggressive look, 25mm up front and 10mm in the rear.

 Interior wise – everything is simple, you can even say stock.
 New US-spec seats and a classic Nardi steering wheel.
 Everything has to be maximally restrained.